ghowland/sysync/README.md

 The Final Configuration Specification is a roll up of all the sequences of packages, handlers and items.
 Later packages or package handler items can change the properties of earlier configuration properties.

+It is this rolling up of all sequential changes to the specification that gives sysync the propery of idempotency.
+It compares the state of the host to the ideal state of the configuration, and only makes the changes necessary to correct the inconsistencies, without doing extraneous work such as putting a file there and then removing it later, even if the Handler items that describe the configuration appear in that order.

 Consider this.
 A host-group with 2 packages, "first_package" and "second_package".

 first_package: